Summoner Basic Guide

 Abilities in the Opener

-Summon Bahamut initiates the Bahamut phase, which will also grant elemental gems for subsequent primal phases.
+Summon Solar Bahamut initiates the Solar Bahamut phase, which will also grant elemental gems for subsequent primal phases.

 Searing Light is Summoner’s partywide damage buff.
-Searing Light has a recast timer of 120 seconds and buffs all damage done by yourself as well as all party members by 3% for 30 seconds.
-Searing Light can only be activated while the Carbuncle is summoned, which renders its use unavailable during Demi phases as well as immediately after a primal summon.
+Searing Light has a recast timer of 120 seconds and buffs all damage done by yourself as well as all party members by 5% for 20 seconds.
 Searing Light should be used on cooldown to align with all other two minute party buffs, unless a specific buff delay is agreed upon by the entire party.
 Aligning with other party buffs should be prioritized over aligning with your own burst phases.

-Astral Impulse is a powerful instant casted GCD that replaces Ruin III while Bahamut is summoned.
-While not shown in the opener, Astral Flare (which replaces Tri-disaster) is simply the AoE equivalent for three or more targets.
+Umbral Impulse is a powerful instant casted GCD that replaces Ruin III while Solar Bahamut is summoned.
+While not shown in the opener, Umbral Flare (which replaces Tri-disaster) is simply the AoE equivalent for three or more targets.

-Deathflare, which replaces Astral Flow on our hotbar during Bahamut phase, and Enkindle Bahamut (Akh Morn) are both very highly damaging oGCD abilities.
-They can only be cast when Bahamut is summoned.
+Sunflare, which replaces Astral Flow on our hotbar during Solar Bahamut phase, and Enkindle Solar Bahamut (Exodus) are both very highly damaging oGCD abilities.
+They can only be cast when Solar Bahamut is summoned.
 In general, they should be used under raid buffs.
-For subsequent uses, it will depend on your party’s buff alignment or whether you are running critical hit or spell speed-based gear sets.
+For subsequent uses, it will depend on your party’s buff alignment.

 Primal Phases

-After every demi-summon phase is complete (including Bahamut phase in the opener), you will have elemental gems available corresponding to each primal pet.
+After every demi-primal phase is complete (including Solar Bahamut phase in the opener), you will have elemental gems available corresponding to each primal pet.
 This allows you to summon Ifrit, Titan or Garuda.
-Note that the summon itself is an AOE spell that does 700 potency, with 60% drop-off on additional targets.
+Note that the summon itself is an AOE spell that does 800 potency, with 60% drop-off on additional targets.

-Our suggested openers prioritize Titan or Garuda first for damage.
-But for subsequent windows, you can swap the order around depending on encounter design requirements.
+Our suggested opener prioritizes Titan first for damage, but for subsequent windows, you may swap the order around depending on encounter design requirements.
 What happens for every primal phase is:

 Gemshine will change into a single target “Rite” spell.